docadam78/vf_project/docs/volfitter_docs.md

 ## Architecture and Design

-This section describes the architecture and design of the volfitter application, discussing approaches and design choices that were taken along the way.
+This section describes the architecture and design of the volfitter application, discussing the approach that was taken and some design choices made along the way.
+Additional discussion of design choices and their consequences can be found in the "Discussion of Possible Extensions" section.

+### Overview

 At a high level, the design of the system follows the [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), or ports and adapters, pattern.
 This pattern describes a design with a central application core which is isolated from the environment in which it runs; the application core communicates with the outside world via ports and adapters, which will be discussed in more detail below.

+A main benefit of the hexagonal architecture is that it renders the system highly modular, making it easy to run the core logic of the application in different setups and environments.

 The application core consists of a [domain layer](https://en.wikipedia.org/wiki/Domain_model) containing the business logic (everything to do with options and vol fitting) and a service